T-srikrishna/SQL-portfolio/progress.md

 ## 📅 Day 10
 🎬 **DVD Rentals**
+✅ Found customers with rentals in multiple cities (JOINs + GROUP BY + COUNT DISTINCT + HAVING)
+✅ Calculated longest rental period per customer (JOIN + DATE difference + MAX + GROUP BY)
-✅ Films rented but never returned (CTE + EXISTS + NULL filtering + JOINs)
+✅ Identified films rented but never returned (CTE + EXISTS + NULL filtering + JOINs)
-- Used `return_date IS NULL` to find rentals not yet returned
+- Used `COUNT(DISTINCT city_id)` and `HAVING > 1` to find customers renting from multiple cities
-- Applied `EXISTS` to ensure rentals are linked to valid films
+- Calculated maximum rental duration by subtracting rental and return dates
-- Used `WITH` CTE to modularize query structure
+- Used `return_date IS NULL` and `EXISTS` in a CTE to find films currently out on rental
-- Joined `rental → inventory → film` to retrieve film titles
+- Joined `rental → inventory → film` to retrieve distinct film titles
-- Applied `DISTINCT` to avoid listing duplicate film titles
 📁 See: [Day 10](/day_10)